voxel51/fiftyone/docs/source/integrations/cvat.rst

     can be a list of usernames when annotating videos as each video is uploaded to a separate task
 -   `job_assignees`: a list of usernames to assign jobs
--   `job_reviewers`: a list of usernames to assign job reviews
+-   `job_reviewers`: a list of usernames to assign job reviews.
+Only available in CVAT v1 servers

 If the number of jobs exceeds the number of assignees or reviewers, the jobs will be assigned using a round-robin strategy.